alex-courtis/way-displays/README.md

 <details><summary>MODE</summary><br>

-*Caveat:* selecting some modes may result in an unusable (blank screen or powered off) monitor.
-Try a different mode if this happens.
+*WARNING:* selecting some modes may result in an unusable (blank screen or powered off) monitor.
+Try this [workaround](#known-issues-with-workarounds) if you experience problems.

 If the specified mode cannot be found or activated, `way-displays` will fall back to the preferred mode, then the highest available resolution / refresh.

 Resolution with highest refresh: